jyliu-98/MoSketch/README.md

 #### 🧩 Scene Decomposition
 We use LLM to get the scene decomposition of the multi-object sketch.
 The LLM is not limited.
 We recommend GPT-4, especially ChatGPT-4, to get the result and check it in real time.
+We should provide a sketch and a text caption.
 The instruction and examples are provided in `./data/examples-for-scene-decomposition`.
 Save the result in `./data/processed/Yours/Yours_decomp.txt`, and the format should be the same as the 60 created sketches (*e.g.*, `/data/processed/aircrafter3/aircrafter3_decomp.txt`).